CNN vs. The Onion - Beta Binomial

 • n: number of trials

-• Next, we plot the prior, likelihood, and the posterior for all four.
+• Next, we plot the prior, likelihood, and the posterior for all four people.

 • Lastly, we examine the effect of different priors on the posterior.